IBM-Bluemix-Docs/GlobalizationPipeline/integratingmaven.md

 The {{site.data.keyword.GlobalizationPipeline_short}} Maven Plugin enables you to integrate {{site.data.keyword.GlobalizationPipeline_short}} service with Maven build.

 The plugin can upload translatable resource bundles from a local file system to an instance of the {{site.data.keyword.GlobalizationPipeline_short}} service and download translated resource bundles to the local file system.

-For more information of {{site.data.keyword.GlobalizationPipeline_short}} Maven plugin, see the [Maven Plugin User Guide](https://github.com/IBM-Cloud/gp-java-tools/blob/master/gp-maven-plugin/README.md).
+For more information of {{site.data.keyword.GlobalizationPipeline_short}} Maven plugin, see the [Maven Plugin User Guide](https://github.com/IBM-Cloud/gp-java-tools/blob/master/gp-maven-plugin/README.md){: external}.